Women's football in Spain: National team

+The Spain national football team has qualified three times for the FIFA World Cup, for the first time in 2015 and every World Cup since then.
+They qualified three times for the UEFA European Championship.
+Prior to winning the 2023 World Cup, the furthest the senior national team reached at international competition was the semi-finals at UEFA Euro 1997.

+The U-17 national team won the U-17 European Championship in 2010, 2011, 2015, and 2018, as well as becoming champions at the 2018 and 2022 U-17 World Cups, and finalists in the 2014 U-17 World Cup.

+The U-19 national team won the UEFA U-19 European Championship in 2004, 2017, 2018, 2022, and 2023.

+The U-20 national team were runner-ups at the 2018 U-20 World Cup and then champions at the 2022 U-20 World Cup.

+Spain's greatest achievement was winning the 2023 World Cup.
+Olga Carmona scored the winning goal in the final as captain of the team.
+Spain became the first women's team to hold three World Cups (senior, under-20, and under-17) simultaneously.
+Salma Paralluelo played in all three of those tournaments.
+Spain were also leading goalscorers in the tournament with 18 goals.

+Spain became a top 10 team in the FIFA World Rankings for the first time in 2021.
+Spanish players won all categories of the 2021 UEFA awards, the first time all from one nation.
+The winners were Alexia Putellas, Sandra Paños, Irene Paredes, and Jennifer Hermoso.
+In December 2023 after their success in the Nations League, Spain became the number one ranked team in the world.

 National competition

 The first teams and the first informal women's football competitions in Spain emerged in the 1970s, although they were not officially recognized by the Royal Spanish Football Federation until 1980, with the founding of the National Women's Football Committee.
 The first official national competition was the Copa de la Reina, established in 1983.
 The women's national league began to dispute the 1988-89 season.

 Primera División is the national competition for female football players in Spain.

 Below the Primera División, there is a second tier called Primera Federación, where its teams are divided into seven groups.
 In 2020 Primera Federación teams became full time professionals.

 The lower tiers are administered by the regional federations.